RESEARCH STARTER

 As its apparel business grew, Levi’s discontinued its dry goods wholesale activities in 1948 to concentrate exclusively on making clothing.
 It ventured into other countries during the 1960s and formed new divisions dedicated to reaching markets outside of North America.
 During the early 1980s, Levi’s started opening its own stores in Europe.
 Only in 1991 did Levi’s expand from supplying retailers with its products to building stores of its own in the United States.

-In 2014, as the company continued to experience improved revenues.
-Levi’s launched a sportswear line for fans of San Francisco’s professional football team, the 49ers, a concept it brought to clothing for other teams in the National Football League.
-In 2015, Levi’s joined Google as its first partner in Project Jacquard to develop a "conductive yarn."
+In 2014, as revenues improved, Levi’s launched a sportswear line for fans of San Francisco’s professional football team, the 49ers, a concept it brought to clothing for other teams in the National Football League.
+In 2015, Levi’s joined Google as its first partner in Project Jacquard to develop a “conductive yarn.”
 This innovative thread is designed to make fabric for clothing fitted with microchips that could be programmed to control electronic devices by, for example, the swipe of a sleeve.
-The "smart" jean jacket was released in 2017 to mixed reviews.
+The “smart” jean jacket was released in 2017 to mixed reviews.
 Initially expensive, the jacket was later released at a lower price but faced criticism for limited features and durability issues, such as its fabric losing functionality after ten washes.
-Though marketed for cycling, Google and Levi's shifted focus, using the project to explore AI's utility and user acceptance rather than prioritizing being first to market.
+Though marketed for cycling, Google and Levi’s shifted focus, using the project to explore artificial intelligence (AI) and user acceptance rather than prioritizing being first to market.

-Throughout the late 2010s and 2020s, Levi's continued to work to make itself more sustainable and modernize its manufacturing systems.
+Throughout the late 2010s and 2020s, Levi’s continued to work to make itself more sustainable and modernize its manufacturing systems.
 In 2018, the company launched Project F.L.X., which digitized the jeans finishing process, thus removing the need to use many of the chemicals formerly used in that process to create worn or faded designs.
-The new process was developed at the company's Eureka Innovation Lab in San Francisco.
-During the COVID-19 pandemic that began in 2020, the company's sales rose due to consumers' increased demand for comfortable clothing during the pandemic.
+The new process was developed at the company’s Eureka Innovation Lab in San Francisco.
+During the COVID-19 pandemic that began in 2020, although the company’s sales initially plummeted owing to store closures, the e-commerce sales rose significantly due to consumers’ increased demand for comfortable clothing during the pandemic.

 In 2023, an effort to support sustainability, Levi’s announced, along with other brands, that the company was looking for ways to reduce the impact on water sources during the denim manufacturing process.
-The company has committed to reducing water consumption by 2050 through its "Water<Less" initiative, which focuses on using less water during the manufacturing of jeans.
+The company has committed to reducing water consumption by 2050 through its “Water<Less” initiative, which focuses on using less water during the manufacturing of jeans.
 The company employed water-efficient techniques, including recycling water and optimizing production processes, to reduce water use, particularly in the finishing stage.
-Additionally, Levi's collaborated with cotton farmers to encourage more sustainable farming practices.
-By 2025, Levi's plans to have 80 percent of its factories and fabric mills certified as "Water<Less" facilities, adhering to strict water-saving guidelines.
+Additionally, Levi’s collaborated with cotton farmers to encourage more sustainable farming practices.
+In 2023, the “Water<Less” initiative evolved into a goal to reduce freshwater use by 15 percent across its entire supply chain by 2030, adhering to strict water-saving guidelines.

 Impact